Shelia Goss

 Shelia Marie Goss (born September 16, 1968) is an American author, freelance writer, and screenwriter.

-Shelia Goss was born in Shreveport, Louisiana and grew up with both of her parents and two brothers.
-Her parents expressed the importance of education, so after four years at Southern University in Baton Rouge, LA Shelia received a Bachelor of Science in Engineering in 1990.
+Shelia Goss was born in Shreveport, Louisiana and grew up with two brothers.
+Her parents expressed the importance of education, so after four years at Southern University in Baton Rouge, LA she received a Bachelor of Science in Engineering in 1990.
 She went on to work in corporate America prior to pursuing a career as a writer.

-Goss is a bestselling author for Black Expressions and Essence Magazine for My Invisible Husband and Roses are Thorns, Violets are True.
-She has received many accolades including being listed in the book "Literary Divas: The Top 100+ Most Admired African-American Women in Literature."
-In addition to writing fiction, Shelia is the managing editor and a writer for E-Spire Entertainment News.
+Goss is author of Black Expressions and Essence for My Invisible Husband and Roses are Thorns, Violets are True.
+She has been listed in the book "Literary Divas: The Top 100+ Most Admired African-American Women in Literature."
+In addition to writing fiction, Goss is the managing editor and a writer for E-Spire Entertainment News.
 In February 2008, Goss released her fourth novel, Double Platinum.